someobserver/recurgence/README.md

 CARTA builds a mathematical microscope to study cognitive evolution and the topology of thought.
 It parses and archives full ChatGPT conversation trees in vector space, preserving their semantic lineage as individual nodes and node-pairs.

 Every conversation is an opportunity for counterfactual epistemology.
-CARTA preserves the complete topology of what was said, *and what could have been saidd*; why certain paths were abandoned, and where brilliance was ready to crystallize.
+CARTA preserves the complete topology of what was said, *and what could have been said*; why certain paths were abandoned, and where brilliance was ready to crystallize.

 The system computes "semantic mass" for various ideas, tracking the gain or loss of epistemic weight over the evolution of the conversation.
 It identifies generative "spark nodes" of emergent understanding, and cognitive bottlenecks of constrained thinking.
 Analysis across many conversations reveals patterns in how ideas get explored, get stuck, get free, or fall into fallacy.